NashOpt - A Python Library for Computing Generalized Nash Equilibria: Examples

-Figure~\ref{fig:sparse_GNE} shows the number of nonzeros in the computed GNE solution $x^\star$ and the optimal cost $J(x^\star)$ as a function of the $\ell_1$-regularization parameter $\alpha_1$, obtained by solving Problem~\eqref{eq:GNE-relaxed-L1} with $\rho=10^4$.
-The CPU time is 1.4575 s on the first run due to JAX compilation time, and 0.0314 s on average on the subsequent runs.
-As expected, as $\alpha_1$ increases, the number of zeros in $x^\star$ increases, leading to sparser Nash equilibria, at the expense of a larger optimal cost $J(x^\star)$.
+Figure~\ref{fig:sparse_GNE} shows the number of nonzeros in the computed {Nash equilibrium} $x^\star$ and the optimal cost $J(x^\star,0)$ as a function of the $\ell_1$-regularization parameter $\alpha_1$, obtained by solving Problem~\eqref{eq:GNE-relaxed-L1} with $\rho=10^4$ {and $P=\{0\}$}.
+The CPU time is 1.4{350} s on the first run due to JAX compilation time, and {29.9 ms} on average on the subsequent runs.
+As expected, as $\alpha_1$ increases, the number of zeros in $x^\star$ increases, leading to sparser Nash equilibria, at the expense of a larger optimal cost $J(x^\star,0)$.
 Clearly, due to the equilibrium condition $x_{2k-1}^\star = x_{2k}^\star$, the number of nonzeros in $x^\star$ can only decrease by two at a time as $\alpha_1$ increases.

-Figure~\ref{fig:sparse_GNE_time} shows the CPU time required to compute the sparse GNE solution as a function of the number $N$ of agents for $\alpha_1=2$.
-The CPU time grows roughly linearly with $N$.
+Figure~\ref{fig:sparse_GNE_time} shows the CPU time required to compute the sparse solution as a function of the number $N$ of agents for $\alpha_1=2$ using L-BFGS-B. The CPU time grows roughly linearly with $N$.